OfficeDev/Microsoft-Teams-Samples/samples/api-doc-search/nodejs/README.md

   ![Cosmos DB Embeddings](../azure-function-nodejs/Images/4.cosmos-db-embeddings.png)

 **You can call the API Endpoint to run the required prompts on the documents in two ways:**
+**Note:** You can use your deployed application URL instead of `http://localhost:3000` in the below steps.

 **1) Directly from a web browser Once you run the sample locally by presssing F5 in Visual Studio Code, it will open the Application Homepage:**